lyz-code/blue-book/docs/questionary.md

 author: Lyz
 ---

-[questionary](https://questionary.readthedocs.io) is a Python library for effortlessly building pretty command line interfaces.
+[questionary](https://questionary.readthedocs.io) is a Python library based on [Prompt Toolkit](prompt_toolkit.md) to effortlessly building pretty command line interfaces.
 It makes it very easy to query your user for input.

 ![ ](questionary.gif)